Camilo-Suarez98/camilo-suarez98.github.io/README.md

 # My Personal Portfolio - A project to show my projects 💻

-This project was developed using Next.js for and TailwindCSS.
+This project was developed using Next.js and TailwindCSS.

-Here is the project deployed in Vercel: https://camilo-suarez98-github-io.vercel.app/
+Here is the project deployed in Vercel: https://camilo-suarez98-github-io

 ## Characteristics of the project:
 - Light/Dark mode